60 firefighters tackle huge blaze in Glasgow

-Firefighters take on a "challenging" blaze at a commercial building in Glasgow.
+Around 60 firefighters have worked over night to tackle a "challenging" blaze at a commercial building in the southside of Glasgow.

 Fire crews were called to the scene in Seaward Street in the Kinning Park area of the city at 3.37am on Monday.